docpad-archive/documentation/extend/plugin-write.html.md

 What this does is extends our BasePlugin from DocPad, and returns the `YourPlugin` class.
 Of course you should change the `YourPlugin` references to whatever your plugin is actually called.

 The [BasePlugin](https://github.com/bevry/docpad/blob/master/src/lib/plugin.coffee) is important as it provides some of the tucked away magic for our plugins.
-But what is even more important, is the plugin events that your plugin will hook into to provide it's functionality.
+But what is even more important, is the plugin events that your plugin will hook into to provide its functionality.
 [You can discover the plugin events available to you on the Events Page.](/docpad/events)

 If you must insist on writing your plugin inside a non-coffeecript dialect, you may use the `BasePlugin.extend({})` method like so: